robotic4udio/robotic4udio.github.io/_posts/2025-03-04-resound-lab.md

 ---
 layout: post
 title:  ReSound Lab
-description: Turning Electronic Waste into Musical Instruments
+description: Turning Waste into Musical Expression
 image:  '/images/resound-lab/ResoundLab8.jpg'
-tags:   [Creative-Tech, Music, Composition, Sound-Design, Art]
+tags:   [Creative-Tech, Music, Composition, Sound-Design, Art, Teaching, Sustainability]
 featured: false
 showdate: false
 ---

-### **ReSound Lab – Giving Electronic Waste a Second Life Through Sound**
+### **ReSound Lab – Giving Waste a Second Life Through Sound**

-In a world overflowing with discarded technology, ReSound Lab transforms electronic waste into unique musical instruments, exploring the intersection of sound art, sustainability, and technological innovation.
+In a world overflowing with discarded technology, ReSound Lab transforms waste into unique musical instruments, exploring the intersection of sound art, sustainability, and technological innovation.
 By repurposing obsolete hardware—such as hard drives, circuit boards, printer components, CRT-TV's and industrial machinery—through hacking, reprogramming, and mechanical manipulation, this project gives new meaning to what is often considered trash.

 > “One man’s trash is another man’s instrument.